About the Quesnel Curling Centre

 - Clean footwear: Clean footwear must be worn at all times on the ice arena, and as much as possible in the lobby area.

 - Viewing curling: There will be no spectators allowed due to Covid 19 regulations.
-There are two areas to view curling one on the lobby level and one on the Lounge level.
+There normally would be two areas to view curling one on the lobby level and one on the Lounge level.

 - Lockers: Lockers not be available due to Covid regulations.
 The QCC will be open on October 7th to 10th between 10:00 am and 4:00 pm to allow curlers access to clean out their lockers.
 They are located on the main lobby level and downstairs in the locker room.

 - Locker room: Our locker room may be closed due to Covid Regulations.
 It is in the downstairs area accessed from the main lobby.

 - Wash rooms: We have washrooms on the main lobby area as well as on the upstairs Lounge area.The washrooms on our lobby area are wheelchair friendly.
 One person at a time only allowed in washroom due to Covid Regulations.